TURTLEGROOVE Logo

 In addition to 100% Organic Cotton hoodies and tees, we also sell recycled swimwear made from rPET.
 We do this because swimwear requires technical stretch and durability that organic fibers cannot provide.
 However, we do this with the understanding that recycled polyester still sheds microplastics.

-A study by Changing Markets Foundation revealed that recycled fibers can be more brittle than virgin plastic and that they can even shed more micro-fibers during a wash cycle.
+A study by Changing Markets Foundation revealed that recycled fibers can be more brittle than virgin plastic.
+They can even shed more micro-fibers during a wash cycle.
 However, this does not mean that they cannot be used sustainably.
-Buying recycled saves carbon of up to 70% compared to virgin polyester, and keeps plastic out of the sea.
+Buying recycled saves carbon of up to 70% compared to virgin polyester.
+It also keeps plastic out of the sea.

 To reduce the environmental impact of rPET garments, care is as important as the production phase.
 Once you purchase our recycled swimwear, we recommend: